Rawgher/Codelaboration/README.md

 ## HOW TO USE THIS APP

 This is a JAM Stack application geared towards programmers looking to collaborate on projects.
-The aim of this application is to provide a place for programmers to quickly find projects to work or people to collaborate with.
+The aim of this application is to provide a place for programmers to quickly find projects to work on or people to collaborate with.

 There are two entry points the application; **Create Collab** and **Active Collabs**.